 - Bake at 375°F for 8-11 minutes

-You can also make the dough ahead of time and freeze it.
-I like to roll the dough into balls, put them in a gallon ziploc baggie and stick them in the freezer.
-This is super convenient!
 You can just grab one or two from the freezer days or weeks later and then bake them up.
 They might take a few more minutes baking but they will taste just as good as if you had just made the dough!

 What is your favorite cookie?
 Have you ever tried freezing the dough?
 I’d love to know!

-Classic Chocolate Chip Cookies
+Chocolate Chip Pudding Cookies Recipe

 - 1 cup butter softened